September 4, 2009

 The allegations of the guerrillas have been denied by the Ceylonese Ministry of Defence, which said today that it is the LTTE which is attacking the Tamil population in the area under their control to promote international intervention.

 "They are bombing their own civilians with heavy weapons to blame the Sri Lankan forces.
-In their calculation, they believe that this will lead other countries to throw a lifeline to redeem their souls, "said Defense said in a statement.
+In their calculation, they believe that this will lead other countries to throw a lifeline to redeem their souls, "he said in a statement Defense.

 The "Tigers" Tamils "are powerless to resist the forces of Sri Lanka.
-Need their international friends and will resort to anything to attract them.
+They need international friends and will resort to anything to attract them.
 So again civilians are targeted, "he added.

 In recent weeks there has been growing concern about the state of trapped civilians who, Efe said Red Cross spokeswoman in Sri Lanka, Sarasi Wijeratne, face an acute shortage of water, medicine or medical personnel who attend .